 Maybe it said more about the type of person who would rent him in the first place.
 After all, not everyone felt comfortable renting a robot of his age.
 Most people preferred the newer models with their sleek humanoid bodies, faster processors, and larger memory banks.
 In contrast, he looked too much like a robot to be human, his body a weird mix of machine shaped into human form, a bulky humanoid hybrid that most people found creepy.

 Despite his clunky metal exterior, he still had some uses.
 He liked the days that he was used for good the best.
 Like the day he rescued a kitten from a tree.
 Or when he was hired as a body guard, escorting and protecting school children on a field trip in the worst parts of town.
-It was these days good days that he needed to hold onto, and he found a way to store pieces of the good days deep within the recesses of his memory, saving them to a spot the morning reboot couldn’t reach.
+It was the good days that he needed to hold onto, and he found a way to store pieces of the good days deep within the recesses of his memory, saving them to a spot the morning reboot couldn’t reach.
 He couldn’t store much, only a minute or two, but it was enough to insulate him from the bad days.

 These days, renters used him for more sinister purposes.
 Some jobs he didn’t mind so much, like when he was the muscle for someone standing up against one of the faction gangs.
 At least he was rented for a noble cause, even if the man renting him was terrible, and even if he had to kill people.
 At least there was a silver lining of good in that job.
 It was the jobs where he was programmed with interrogation techniques, with theories of torture and other horrifying subjects that rattled him the most.
 Those rentals stuck with him, haunting his memory banks, always playing in the background, even after he had force stopped the video, the memories popping up at inconvenient times.